apache/kylin/website/docs/query/insight/sql_spec.md

     ')'
 ```

 > **Notice:** the versions of the realization may be different.
-Feel free to contact the technical support team if you have any questions.
+Feel free to contact the Kylin Community if you have any questions.